bjnord/coding_practice/advent-2018/day-10/README.md

 After 3 seconds, the message appeared briefly: **HI**.
 Of course, your message will be much longer and will take many more seconds to appear.

 **What message will eventually appear in the sky?**

+### Part 1 Design

+I could have solved this a lot faster if I'd realized a key insight at the start: The iteration (seconds) with the words is the one whose star Y values are most tightly clustered (_i.e._ `min_y..max_y` is the smallest range).
+You can see the commits for my attempts to only show iterations with visible stars, etc.

+## Part 2

+Good thing you didn't have to wait, because that would have taken a long time - much longer than the **3** seconds in the example above.

+Impressed by your sub-hour communication capabilities, the Elves are curious: **Exactly how many seconds would they have needed to wait for that message to appear?**